A Little Harmless Sex

 “You’re right, so you’re probably damn lucky to escape my evil clutches.”

 She snorted, then covered her mouth, looking around to see if anyone noticed.
 It took her a moment to compose herself again.

 “No,” he said with a laugh and a wave of his hand, “don’t let it bother you.
 I would rather we parted as friends, wouldn’t you?”

 This time, the smile she gave him reached her eyes and her dimples appeared.
 For a moment, her expression lightened, and he felt a completely unexpected jolt of arousal.
 He’d forgotten just how attractive she was.
+He remembered when she looked like this…and his mind filtered back over the last few months.
+Slowly, she had wilted, her unhappiness easy for him to discern now.
 Which was sad, considering ten minutes ago he’d been engaged to her.
 Cynthia deserved better than that.
 Hell, they both did.

 “I’d like that, Max.
 I’d like that a lot.”